tom-doerr/taskwarrior-gui/README.md

    streamlit run main.py
    ```

-2. Open your browser and navigate to the displayed URL (typically http://localhost:8501)
+2. Open your browser and navigate to the displayed URL (typically http://localhost:5000)

-3. Use the sidebar to:
+3. Using the interface:
-   - Add new tasks with descriptions, priorities, and projects
+   - **Adding Tasks**: Use the sidebar form to add new tasks
-   - Filter tasks by status, priority, and project

-4. In the main view:
-   - See all your tasks with their urgency scores
+   - **Task Properties**:
+     - Description (required)
+     - Priority (optional: High/Medium/Low)
+     - Project (optional)
+   - **Filtering**: Use the sidebar filters to sort and filter tasks
-   - Complete tasks with one click
+   - **Task Actions**: Complete tasks with one click using the action buttons

-   - View task details including projects and priorities
+## Troubleshooting

+1. **TaskWarrior Not Found**:
+   - Ensure TaskWarrior is installed and accessible from command line
+   - Try running `task version` to verify installation

+2. **Permission Issues**:
+   - Ensure TaskWarrior configuration directory exists: `~/.task/`
+   - Check file permissions: `chmod -R 700 ~/.task/`

+3. **Display Issues**:
+   - Try clearing your browser cache
+   - Ensure you're using a modern web browser

 ## Dependencies